hmillerbakewell/studious-octo-invention/Plan.md

 except that it is better if a sentence has type `S`.
 I will take this opportunity to fix the types of `nn` and `nns` as `N`.
 The `fixed` variable inside the `simple_annealing_v1` function holds this information.

+## Hopes

+Having set off `python Round7.py > ../data_files/Round7` over two hours ago I should take a moment to say what I hope to see from results.
+It will almost certainly not be what I end up seeing, but you never know.
+The hopes are:

+ - Verbs will contribute to `S` and absorb `N`
+ - Adjectives and prepositions will be `N`-balanced